Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 This leads me to the expression that I always use to describe the day my eyes were opened to who Jesus truly is.

-The expression I use is "when Jesus broke into my life."
+The expression I use is when Jesus broke into my life.
 This is what He literally did in my life.
-One day, He
+One day, He showed

-showed up and everything began to change.
+up and everything began to change.
 I had nothing to do with it; it is like He grabbed hold of me.
-I didn't
+I didn't grab Him;

-grab Him; He did it all, including giving me His faith.
-In recalling past conversations, I don't think anyone has ever
+He did it all, including giving me His faith.
+In recalling past conversations, I don't think anyone has ever asked me

-asked me to explain this expression when I have used it in such a personal way.
-By the way; I have never heard
+to explain this expression when I have used it in such a personal way.
+By the way; I have never heard anyone else

-anyone else use this expression either, except perhaps one, Paul the apostle of the nations.
-He didn't use the
+use this expression either, except perhaps one, Paul the apostle of the nations.
+He didn't use the exact words, but

 Let's get to the bottom line of all this.
 Jesus is the Savior of the world; and the Lamb who takes away the sin of the